KRR-Oxford/DeepOnto/README.md

 $\textsf{DeepOnto}$ relies on [OWLAPI](http://owlapi.sourceforge.net/) version 4 (written in Java) for ontologies.

 We use what has been implemented in [mOWL](https://mowl.readthedocs.io/en/latest/index.html) that uses [JPype](https://jpype.readthedocs.io/en/latest/) to bridge Python and Java Virtual Machine (JVM).
+Please check the [JPype documentation](https://jpype.readthedocs.io/en/latest/install.html) for any JVM related issues.

 ### Pytorch